 Honors & Awards

 A first-team All-Big 12 pick on and off the field, Hesse produced a stellar senior season as one of the league's best linebackers before being chosen by the Jacksonville Jaguars in the seventh round of the 1997 NFL Draft.
-Hesse spent the 1997 NFL season with both the Green Bay Packers and the Denver Broncos, a year that both teams went head-to-head in the Super Bowl.
+Hesse spent the 1997 NFL season with both the Green Bay Packers and the Denver Broncos.
+That season both teams appeared in Super Bowl XXXII.
+Hesse was part of the Broncos roster at the time and earned a Super Bowl ring when the Broncos defeated the Packers 31-24.
 He spent the 1998 season with the St. Louis Rams, before ending his professional career with Scotland in NFL Europe in 1999.

 As a senior Mike linebacker at Nebraska, Hesse stepped into a starting role for the first time and ranked second on the team with 85 total tackles, including 32 solo stops.
 He notched 11 tackles for loss, covering 53 yards in losses, including two sacks for 18 yards lost.
 His 11 TFL's ranked fourth on the squad.
 He added a fumble caused and recovered against Colorado State.
 A standout on special teams as well, Hesse blocked two kicks, including a PAT against Colorado State and a punt against Texas Tech.
 He added a pair of pass breakups and three quarterback hurries on the season.

 Hesse opened the season with nine tackles in the season opener, before notching 10 tackles in a loss to Arizona State.
 He added a breakup and a TFL against the Sun Devils.
 He led the Huskers with a career-high 13 tackles, while adding blocked PAT and a sack against Colorado State.
 Hesse added five tackles and another sack against No. 16 Kansas State, before managing three tackles against Baylor in limited action.